rhithik/lcs--vue-basics/guide/episode12.md

 --

 This is a basic use of the Vue Router and we can get much more complex and granular with our routing, if need be.

+_Thank you so much for following along on the Vue.js Basics Series, every minute of time is much appriciated!_
+_-Sean Rabbit Werks_